 NOTE 2: Whether both options (i.e. primary authentication and NSSAA) are needed is to be determined by SA WG3.

 NOTE 3: If there is an agreement between the DCS and the O-SNPN for providing UE onboarding, the O-SNPN may decide whether the UE is allowed to access the O-SNPN for onboarding purposes by checking the realm part of the unique UE identifier which includes the information of the DCS before sending the UE authentication request to the DCS.

+B2) During the Registration procedure, UE authenticates the network with one-way primary authentication of O-SNPN using e.g., EAP-TLS in TR 33.857 solution 14.
+As part of this step, key material is generated for NAS and RRC security keys.